-This section of the Code covers all commercial references that feature within television programming.
-Section Ten of the Code concerns radio only.
+This section of the Code covers all television programming and audiovisual programming on BBC ODPS.

-Commercial references on the two media are subject to varying legislative requirements.
+Section Ten of the Code concerns radio only8.
+The media are subject to varying legislative requirements.
 Therefore where similar terminology is used in Sections Nine and Ten of the Code, it does not necessarily have the same meaning.
 Broadcasters should refer to the specific meanings provided in each section.

 This section of the Code contains a set of principles and general, overarching rules that apply to all commercial references in television programming.
-It also contains specific rules for different types of commercial references (e.g. product placement, programme-related material, sponsorship).
+It also contains specific rules for different types of commercial activity (e.g. product placement, programme-related material, sponsorship), whether it is carried out by, or on behalf of commercial or non-commercial entities.